8 Variables, loops and scripts

 Exiting script

 The output of the for loop section of the script is five lines of the character “i”, which is not what we wanted.
-The problem is that inside of the body of the for loop, we used the character “i”, instead of referencing the for loop variable using ${i}.
+The problem is that inside of the body of the for loop, we used the character “i”, instead of referencing the for loop variable using ${i}

-Lastly, note that not all scripts are bash scripts, you can also create R, Python or other types of scripts.
+scripts, you can also create R, Python or other types of scripts.

 8.3.3 Making scripts executable

-In the previous examples we ran scripts by invoking them using the bash command.
-However, we can also make the file executable by using the chmod command.
+command.
 Once a file has been marked as executable for a given user, it can be run by simply typing the file name, without any other command in front.

 $ ls -l my_script.sh